Regulatory change in a digital world

 - The Bid Rigging Indicator Analysis System in South Korea uses data from electronic procurement portals and applies a formula that generates a potential bid-rigging score to identify cartel activity.
 Bid rigging investigations are then efficiently targeted and sanctions can include debarment from public contracting.

 As change is swift, and new regulation emerging constantly, we’re working with our clients to help answer fundamental questions and meet specific challenges.

 Together, we’re asking how their business responds effectively to a shifting landscape.
 How can the client’s organisation react appropriately to the changes in regulatory regimes and increasing use of technology, in particular AI and machine learning?
 Often, new skill sets are needed within an organisation.
 In response, we work with legal and compliance teams to expand their expertise, satisfying the Board’s demand that regulatory risks are efficiently identified and managed.

 We know this isn’t necessarily easy.
 To understand and adapt to the technologies driving business change, and how they interact with the current and future regulatory landscapes, can be time-consuming and costly.
 But with our support, it is possible.

 Specialist support where you need it most

-Our practical experience is particularly strong in this area.
+Our practical experience is particularly strong in this area, covering a wide range of regulatory fields.
 In one instance, we helped a UK trade association navigate the competition, policy and regulatory challenges of moving across to an entirely digital platform, providing in-depth, compliance-related legal advice.